life-itself/second-renaissance/templates/cohere-profiles-v1.md

 Guidelines for filling in Properties (above):
 - Sectors = What areas of activity is the actor skilled or specialised in?
 - Activities = What are the main activities/interventions they do to bring about change?
-- Team-size = paid staff members, doesn't include e.g. board members or trustees.
+- Team_size = paid staff members, doesn't include e.g. board members or trustees.
 Fill in range not exact number.
 }

 # About